Introduction

 About Dzogchen Urgyen Ling

-In 1992 the first course was held with the Bonpo Lama/teacher Tenzing Wangyal Rinpoche.
-At that time the centre was called Kyung Dzong (Eagles Castle).
-Tenzing Wangyal Rinpoche then visited Gjerrild two more times in 1993 and 1995.
+In 1992 the first course was held with the Bonpo Lama Tenzing Wangyal Rinpoche.
+At that time the center was named Kyung Dzong (Eagles Castle).
+Tenzing Wangyal Rinpoche visited Gjerrild two more times in 1993 and 1995.

 In 1993, a small group of people invited Chhimed Rigdzin Rinpoche to Copenhagen.
-Rinpoche gave many empowerments and transmissions during the 2 weeks of his stay.
-Towards the end of this event one of the group, Benny Friis Gunnø, asked about a name for a Dharma group, where people could train/study and (put into) practise the teachings that Rinpoche had given.
+Rinpoche gave many empowerments and transmissions during the 2 weeks he was there.
+Towards the end of this event one of the group, asked for a name for a Dharma group, where people could train, study, and practise the teachings that Rinpoche had given.
 On the last day, Jens Rasmussen was asked by Rinpoche to coordinate the activities of the group, which he then named Urgyen Ling.

 In 1994 Chhimed Rigdzin Rinpoche returned to Denmark, this time to Djursland in the countryside.
 This was the year that Rinpoche authorised the present centre in Gjerrild to be called Urgyen Ling.
 Rinpoche continued to come back to both Copenhagen and Gjerrild throughout the nineties, visiting Gjerrild for the last time in the early summer of 2000.

 In 2000, the former abbot of the Dzogchen Monastery in Tibet, Kyabdje Pema Kalzang Rinpoche came to Europe, and in connection with this he visited Denmark and gave teachings, transmissions and empowerments in both Copenhagen and Gjerrild.
-In Copenhagen quite a lot of people attended, but as Rinpoche was relatively unknown in Denmark at that time, we were only a few privileged people in Gjerrild, who had the opportunity to spend time with one of the greatest tibetan masters of our time.
+In Copenhagen quite a lot of people attended, but as Rinpoche was relatively unknown in Denmark at that time, we were only a few privileged people in Gjerrild, who had the opportunity, to be close to one of the greatest Tibetan masters of our time.
 It was on this occasion that Dzogchen was added to the already existing name Urgyen Ling.

 We met Tulku Dakpa Rinpoche for the first time in 2000 during Kyabdje Pema Kalzang Rinpoche’s teachings in Belgium.
-Rinpoche was invited to Denmark for the first time in 2002.
+Rinpoche visited Denmark for the first time in 2002.
 At that time, although he had not completed his studies at the Mindrolling Monastery in India, he visited Europe every year.
 Since then he has continued to visit both Gjerrild and Copenhagen regularly, often teaching several times each year.
 After Rinpoche finished his studies at Mindrolling he was asked to reside in Finland, where he is now staying on a more permanent basis.
+Here he has created a center called Danakosha.

 Several other Lamas have visited Dzogchen Urgyen Ling over the years; among them are Khenpo Thubten Lodru Nyima, Lakha Rinpoche and the Danish lamas Lama Ani Palmo and Lama Tendar.

-Dzogchen Urgyen Ling is not a traditional western Buddhist Centre as such, but at the same time has also functioned as a center for Yoga and other such courses .
+Dzogchen Urgyen Ling is not a traditional western Buddhist Centre as such, but at the same time has also functioned as a center for Yoga.
 This was originally started up by Kristine Krogstrup with the intention to create a place where it was possible to participate in residential courses at an affordable price.